 Modes are a very simple and effective way to implement different tones and progressions into your music.
-Every major scale is going to has its own modal pattern.
+Every major scale is going to have its own modal pattern.

-Each individual note in the major scale will then have their own scale comprised of the notes of that major scale.
+Each individual note in the major scale will then have its own scale comprised of the notes of that major scale.

 So basically the modes are 8 noted scales comprised of the major scale laid out into 8 different scales.

 C Major is a great example because there are no sharps and no flats.

 To kick off the modes we have to start with the root known as the Ionian.